Audra Lindley: Early years

-Life and career

-Audra Lindley was born in Los Angeles, California, on September 24, 1918.
+Career

-Lindley began acting on Broadway in 1942, portraying Judy Garrett in Comes the Revelation.
+Lindley's theatrical career began with a West Coast company headed by Reinhardt.
+She began acting on Broadway in 1942, portraying Judy Garrett in Comes the Revelation.

 After a break from acting to raise five children, she began to make steady appearances on television in the early 1960s, including the role of Sue Knowles on the soap opera Search for Tomorrow, and a five-year stint as manipulative Aunt Liz Matthews on the soap opera Another World.
 She had regular roles as Meredith Baxter's mother in the sitcom Bridget Loves Bernie as well as Lee Grant’s best friend in Fay.
 Both series were short-lived.

 In 1971, she starred in Taking Off, the first American film of Miloš Forman.
 She had guest roles on The Love Boat in 1977, 1978, 1979 and 1981 (pilot movie 3, season 1 episode 4, season 2 episodes 1 & 2, season 3 episodes 1 & 2, season 4 episode 18, and season 5 episode 10).

 Her greatest fame came when she began playing the wisecracking, perpetually unfulfilled and sexually frustrated Helen Roper on the hit sitcom Three's Company (1977–79), in which she wore a wig to maintain her character's exaggerated hairstyle.
 The character and her husband Stanley, portrayed by Norman Fell, also starred in the spin-off series The Ropers (1979–80), which ran for two seasons.

 She was nominated twice for a Golden Globe Award, in 1973 for her role in Bridget Loves Bernie and in 1979 for her role in Three's Company.

 Lindley continued to appear steadily on television and in films, such as Revenge of the Stepford Wives in 1980 and as Fauna, the owner of a brothel in the 1982 film Cannery Row.
 In 1982, she appeared in the film Best Friends, starring Goldie Hawn and Burt Reynolds.

 She played a supporting role in the lesbian-themed film Desert Hearts (1985).
-In 1987, she had another supporting role as Judith Light's mother in the TV movie Dangerous Affection.
+In 1987, she had another supporting role as Judith Light's mother in the TV movie Stamp of a Killer.
 She also appeared in 1989's Troop Beverly Hills as outspoken director of the Wilderness Girls.
 Also in 1989, she was the main character of an episode of the horror anthology series Tales from the Crypt.

 In 1991, she starred in an episode of the horror anthology series The Hidden Room.

 In 1995, she played Phoebe Buffay's grandmother, Frances, on Friends and appeared in the movie Sudden Death.

 In 1997, some of her last roles include an episode of Nothing Sacred, the TV movie Sisters and Other Strangers, and the theatrical movie The Relic.

 Her final role was as Virginia Sheridan, a recurring part as Cybill Shepherd's character's mother on the sitcom Cybill (having previously also played Shepherd's on-screen mother in the 1972 film The Heartbreak Kid).
 A later episode of Cybill was dedicated to her.